FigSystems/dpt/doc/spec.md

-# FPKG

 # Introduction

 This document outlines the fpkg method of distributing software.
 This document stresses 3 the points of

 - Reproducibility: I should be able to give my package to a friend and it should work exactly the same as it did on my system.

 - Forward compatible: My friend should be able to run that exact same package 10 years later with no trouble.

 - Stability: I should be able to install many combinations of packages and not have anything break.
 Further, if something does break, I should be able to easily roll back.

 Reproducability could be defined as consistent outcomes.
 When a software developer releases a package, they want it to work on all system configurations.
 Conventional tools fail on this point as the developer have no idea what configuration their users may have on their system. fpkg excels in this area, however, as all applications have a well defined environment that the developer controls, unaffected by the user’s configuration.